Cartridge Alignment Protractor – How to Align Turntable Cartridge

 Q1- Are turntable protractors universal?

-In most of the turntables, the protractors are universal but if you talk about an old record player or turntable with a specific cartridge, then you need to use a specific protractor that is supplied with the unit.
+For modern turntables, the protractors are universal.
+For an old record player or turntable with a specific cartridge, use the protractor supplied with the unit.

 Q2- What is the angle of a cartridge alignment?